saadsalmanakram/Understanding-Language-Models/Architectures/Readme.md

-# Understanding Language Model Architectures!
+# Understanding Language Model Architectures

 ## 📌 Overview
 Welcome to **Understanding Language Model Architectures**, a repository dedicated to exploring and teaching various architectures used in Natural Language Processing (NLP).
 This repository covers traditional and modern deep learning approaches, including: